Skip to main content

 • Set the contact type for new and matched contacts

-• Control PDF formatting (show or hide blank fields)
+• Control PDF formatting (filename and show or hide blank fields)

-Follow these steps to set up advanced options:
+Follow these steps to set up after-submission options:

-Step 1: Navigate to the Other options tab
+Step 1: Navigate to the After submission tab

-To get started, select the Other options tab in the public form editor.
+To get started, select the After submission tab in the public form editor.

-In the “Automatically set an event step on the contact record created by the form” drop-down menu, select an event step that will automatically be applied to the contact record upon form submission.
+In the “Automatically check event step” drop-down menu, select an event step that will automatically be applied to the contact record upon form submission.
 This dropdown lists all active events and event steps configured in your campaign.
 You can choose from any event steps currently in your project.
 If you need to create a new event, refer to this article for instructions.
 How it works: When someone submits the form:

 1. The contact record is created or updated